chad388/pbassembly-deployments/README.md

 $ cp CCS.Q20.fasta CCS_FASTA/
 $ cp CCS.Q20.fastq CCS_FASTQ/
 ```
+For assembly of human samples, we typically generate 4 SMRT cells of data.
+The CCS Q20 yield per SMRT cell is ~30-40 Gbps.
+This translates into total input coverage ranging between ~40X-50X.
+For the sample that this example is based upon, Gambian (HG02886), the total CCS Q20 yield is 137.4 Gbps or 45.8X coverage

 **3. Split up CCS.fasta files into ~400 MB chunks:**
 The assembly building step of pb-assembly requires CCS.fasta as input.
 The initial pre-assembly stage of pb-assembly is parallelized.
 You can distribute jobs across multiple cluster nodes by splitting up the CCS.fasta file into multiple chunks.
 We use an in-house developed script to split the CCS.fasta into ~400 MB chunks, which is the approximate size suggested by Pacific Biosciences.